drexed/active_object/README.md

 ```

 ####Split:####
-`split` divides the array into one or more subarrays based on a delimiting value or the result of an optional block. `Rails Safe`
+`split` divides the array into one or more subarrays based on a delimiting value or the result of an optional block.

 ```ruby
 [1, 2, 3, 4, 5].split(3)              # => [[1, 2], [4, 5]]